-27. The Director-General may register any fit and proper person possessing the prescribed qualifications and practical experience as an accredited pest control agency -

-- (a) to carry out, at any place, any inspection, identification, analysis, treatment, detention, destruction or disposal of any plant, plant product, pest, or any soil or other material attached to any plant or plant product under this Act and any rules made thereunder; and - (b) to issue phytosanitary certificates.
+- 27. The Director-General may register any fit and proper person possessing the prescribed qualifications and practical experience as an accredited pest control agency - (a) to carry out, at any place, any inspection, identification, analysis, treatment, detention, destruction or disposal of any plant, plant product, pest, or any soil or other material attached to any plant or plant product under this Act and any rules made under this Act; and - (b) to issue phytosanitary certificates.

-PART VI EXPORT OF PLANTS
+PART 6 EXPORT OF PLANTS